-Upon consideration of all the presented information, the disciplinary manager will adjourn the meeting and make a decision upon whether a formal sanction is to be issued.
+- 4.10 Upon consideration of all the presented information, the disciplinary manager will adjourn the meeting and make a decision upon whether a formal sanction is to be issued.
 Where possible the decision will be given verbally to you, and all decisions will be confirmed in writing upon conclusion of the meeting.
-You will also be notified of any right to appeal.

-If a formal sanction is issued, it will be done in accordance with the below timescales:

-- Written Warning 6 Months

-- Final Written Warning 12 Months

-- Dismissal

-If a warning is issued it shall remain live on the your file for the duration of the warning.
+You will also be notified of any right to appeal. - 4.11 If a formal sanction is issued, it will be done in accordance with the below timescales: - Written Warning 6 Months - Final Written Warning 12 Months - Dismissal - 4.12 If a warning is issued it shall remain live on your file for the duration of the warning.
 At the point of expiry, provided the misconduct concerns have been resolved satisfactorily, the warning shall then be considered exhausted.

-4.4 Right of Appeal
+Right of Appeal

-If you are not satisfied with the outcome of the disciplinary hearing, you have the right of appeal at every stage of the process.
-The appeal should be made within fiveworking days to the contact noted in the disciplinary outcome letter.

-This should be made in writing and clearly state the grounds of appeal, i.e. the basis on which you believe the sanction should be overturned, which could include that it was too severe, inappropriate or because new information has come to light.

-An Appeal Manager will be appointed and will normally arrange a disciplinary appeal meeting within eight working days of receipt of the notice of appeal.
+- 4.13 If you are not satisfied with the outcome of the disciplinary hearing, you have the right of appeal at every stage of the process.
+The appeal should be made within five working days to the contact noted in the disciplinary outcome letter. - 4.14 This should be made in writing and clearly state the grounds of appeal, i.e. the basis on which you believe the sanction should be overturned, which could include that it was too severe, inappropriate or because new information has come to light. - 4.15 An Appeal Manager will be appointed and will normally arrange a disciplinary appeal meeting within eight working days of receipt of the notice of appeal.
 You must take all reasonable steps to attend.
-The appeal manager will consider the appeal, taking all circumstances into account and a decision will be made on whether the disciplinary sanction is to be upheld or overturned and delivered to you normally within five days of the hearing.

-In exceptional circumstances, the sanction may also be increased.
+The appeal manager will consider the appeal, taking all circumstances into account and a decision will be made on whether the disciplinary sanction is to be upheld or overturned and delivered to you normally within five days of the hearing. - 4.16 Appeals will be reviewed by a senior manager not previously involved in the case.
+Employees may submit additional supporting evidence.
+The decision of the Appeal Manager will be final. - 4.17 In exceptional circumstances, the sanction may also be increased.
 The Appeal Manager's decision will be final.

-4.5 Right to be Accompanied
+Right to be Accompanied

-You have the right to be accompanied by a companion at all stages of the formal disciplinary process.
+- 4.18 You have the right to be accompanied by a companion at all stages of the formal disciplinary process.
 Before any hearing takes place, you should notify the HR representative of the name, status and contact details of your companion.
-A companion can be either a Hanover (Scotland) employee or a full-time official of a trade union.

-Where possible, the companion will be consulted about a suitable date and time for the hearing.
-If the companion cannot attend on the proposed date, you can suggest an alternative suitable date so long as it is reasonable and it is not more than five working days after the original date.

-Where an employee has a disability, an alternative companion, other than those noted above, may be approved to accompany an employee at a disciplinary hearing.
-You must make a request to the nominated HR representative before the formal meeting and have approval that, as a reasonable adjustment, the suggested companion is acceptable.

-In all cases, the companion should not be someone who may have a conflict of interest or who may prejudice the hearing.
+A companion can be either a colleague or a trade union official. - 4.19 Where possible, the companion will be consulted about a suitable date and time for the hearing.
+If the companion cannot attend on the proposed date, you can suggest an alternative suitable date so long as it is reasonable and it is not more than five working days after the original date. - 4.20 Where an employee has a disability, an alternative companion, other than those noted above, may be approved to accompany an employee at a disciplinary hearing.
+You must make a request to the nominated HR representative before the formal meeting and have approval that, as a reasonable adjustment, the suggested companion is acceptable. - 4.21 In all cases, the companion should not be someone who may have a conflict of interest or who may prejudice the hearing.
 As these are internal proceedings, it would not normally be acceptable for legal representation at disciplinary hearings.

-4.7 Disciplinary Procedure for the Chief Executive and Directors
+Disciplinary Procedure for the Chief Executive and Directors